Risperidone (Intramuscular route)

 Warnings:Intramuscular route(Powder for Suspension, Extended Release)

 Elderly patients with dementia-related psychosis treated with atypical antipsychotic drugs are at an increased risk of death compared with placebo.
 Although the causes of death in clinical trials were varied, most of the deaths appeared to be either cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) in nature.
 Observational studies suggest that antipsychotic drugs may increase mortality.
 It is unclear from the observational studies to what extent these mortality findings may be attributed to the antipsychotic drug as opposed to patient characteristics.
-Risperidone is not approved for the treatment of patients with dementia-related psychosis .
+RisperiDONE is not approved for the treatment of patients with dementia-related psychosis .

 Uses of This Medicine:

 Risperidone injection is used to treat the symptoms of psychotic (mental) disorders, such as schizophrenia.
 It may be used alone or together with other medicines (e.g., lithium or valproate) to treat patients with bipolar disorder.
-This medicine should not be used to treat behavioral problems in older adult patients who have dementia.
+This medicine should not be used to treat behavioral problems in older adults who have dementia.

 This medicine is available only with your doctor's prescription.